Julius Keilwerth Bass Saxophone SX 90

 In 2006 Keilwerth reported that they were making only 2 or 3 bass saxophones annually.¹ Uwe confirmed this number, and said that approximately 100-150 Keilwerth bass saxophones have been built to date.
 These low production numbers may in part be due to the horns’ design.

 Keilwerth’s bass saxophones are based on the vintage American style.
 They are not what are commonly referred to as short, or French wrap horns like those that Selmer produces.

 Bear, the owner of Cybersax, gives us a really good definition of what the term wrap means, and how the French and American wraps differ in sound:

 By ‘wrap’ we refer to the spots at which the instrument’s designers choose to place the bends in body tubing in order to produce an instrument with keywork that is both mechanically efficient AND ergonomically ‘friendly’ to the player.
 Compared to the American bass saxophones [the] Selmer…design produces a little ‘tamer’ sound, probably more suited to classical (think a bowed string bass) or ‘legit’ applications than to roaring out lines we associate with the modern electric bass.

 Keilwerth bass saxes are keyed to high Eb, and have what is often called a sink trap neck.

 While playing high E and F on a bass is not difficult using altissimo fingerings, many players do prefer to have a sax keyed to high F, or even high F#.
 For those players, the Keilwerth is automatically out of the running.

-According to the company’s website, the SX 90’s specifications are as follows:
+According to the company’s website in 2009, the SX 90’s specifications are as follows: